transkatgirl/kat-s-bookshelf/README.md

 Kat's Bookshelf is a small, hand-curated collection of courses which will slowly grow over time.
 The goal of the collection is to offer enough depth and breadth to be a useful starting point for further exploration.

-The vast majority of content on the bookshelf covers academic subjects, but high-quality books covering non-academic subjects such as "Self-Help" or life skills are included as well.
+The vast majority of content on the bookshelf covers academic subjects, but books covering non-academic subjects such as "Self-Help" or life skills are included as well.

 Most content on the bookshelf is aimed at college & university level readers.
 However, courses covering prerequisite knowledge are included whenever practical.